Visit us on Facebook

 The surgery - emergency status

 Please bear with us during this difficult time!
-We have already had several GPs from this practice self-isolating and unable to see patients.
+We have already had several clinicians from this practice self-isolating and unable to see patients.

 The Government are advising those who are at increased risk of severe illness from coronavirus (COVID-19) to be particularly stringent in following social distancing measures.